 Exterior Doors Information

 Exterior doors are designed and constructed for outdoor use.
-They allow personnel and equipment to enter and exit from buildings.
+They allow personnel and equipment to enter and exit the buildings.
 Exterior doors are made of materials that can withstand wind, rain, snow, sunlight, high humidity, and extreme temperatures.
 Typically, these doors have weather seals, thresholds, and locking features.
 Weather seals help close air gaps and keep out insects and other pests.
 These seals consist of door sweeps, jamb seals, and dock-leveler seals.
 The threshold, the sill of the door, provides support at the bottom of the doorway.
-Locking features for exterior doors include latch bolts, deadbolts, keyed locks, and security strikes plates.
+Locking features for exterior doors include latch bolts, deadbolts, keyed locks, and security strike plates.
 Locks with an ANSI Grade 1 classification meet requirements from the American National Standards Institute (ANSI).

 Patio doors, garage doors, and screen doors are exterior doors used in residential construction and some commercial applications.
 Panel doors, double doors, and storm doors are also available.
 Panel doors are made with shaped panels that form a pattern.
 Door manufacturers install these panels between the rails and stiles that form the door’s outside frame.
 Double doors are two vertical doors that, when closed, meet in the middle of a door frame.
-Since they are wider than single doors, double doors are useful in applications where personnel need to move vehicles, equipment, and oversized goods into and out of a building, garage or hangar.
+Since they are wider than single doors, double doors are useful in applications where personnel need to move vehicles, equipment, and oversized goods into and out of a building, garage, or hangar.
 Storm doors are energy-efficient exterior doors that supplement another exterior door while separating it from the elements.
 Typically, storm doors have interchangeable glass panels and window screens for cold-weather or warm-weather use.
-Aluminum doors, steel doors, stainless steel doors, and fiberglass doors differ in terms of cost come in many shapes and sizes.
+Aluminum doors, steel doors, stainless steel doors, and fiberglass doors differ in terms of cost and come in many shapes and sizes.